north-numerical-computing/MATLAB-tensor-core/README.md

 This repository provides accurate tensor core models written in MATLAB.
 It also includes parts of the model validation data which is used to refine the models as shown in [1].

-The [models](models/) directory contains the MATLAB models of tensor core in different GPUs, all of which are build on the parameterised model in [Generic_BFMA_TC.m](models/tools/Generic_BFMA_TC.m).
+The [models](models/) directory contains the MATLAB models of tensor cores of several NVIDIA GPUs, all of which are build on the parameterised model in [Generic_BFMA_TC.m](models/tools/Generic_BFMA_TC.m).
 For example the [B200TC.m](models/B200TC.m) models the General Matrix Multiply (GEMM) based on the accurate model of a tensor core in the NVIDIA Blackwell B200 GPUs.
 In the current version of the toolbox, the models take matrices and input and output floating-point formats as inputs and multiply the matrices by using a recursive summation algorithm to accummulate the results of several tensor core invocations.

 The initial analysis of the behaviour of GPU tensor cores is performed with the code available at [IEEE_HPEC2025_block_FMA_tests](https://github.com/faiziktk/IEEE_HPEC2025_block_FMA_tests).
 It is based on the generalised testing methodology [2] which determines the following features of hardware computing mixed-precision inner products: